Send mail to: 1920 Technology Parkway, Mechanicsburg, PA 17050

 Security Division - - Scott T. Bowman, Major/Chief of Security (717) 728-3900

-This division is responsible for developing and implementing security policies/procedures for emergency preparedness; conducting staffing surveys for all facilities, the Drug Interdiction Unit; Special Response Teams (Hostage Rescue Teams, Hostage Negotiations Teams, Corrections Emergency Response Teams and Corrections Rifle Specialist Teams); and coordinating and monitoring external and internal inspections.
+This division is responsible for developing and implementing security policies/procedures for emergency preparedness; conducting staffing surveys for all facilities; Special Response Teams (Hostage Rescue Teams, Hostage Negotiations Teams, Corrections Emergency Response Teams and Corrections Rifle Specialist Teams); and coordinating and monitoring external and internal inspections.
 This division also serves as a resource for all statewide facility security offices.

 Training Academy - Michael Dooley, Director (717) 367-9070